gabekiriakos/Nebulae/README.md

 * Passthrough Mode (lock all bindings): <i>super+q</i> <br>

 Refer to the [i3 config](.config/i3/config) for all other features and key bindings.

+Dotfiles should be added to their respective locations according to the framework of this distribution. <br>
+[Refer to the wiki](https://wiki.gentoo.org/wiki/Main_Page) for details concerning each application.

 ---
 <b>Dependencies:</b>